Revenue at airline Avianca falls 51% through early June on coronavirus

-SAO PAULO (Reuters) - Passenger revenue at Latin America’s No. 2 airline, Avianca Holdings (AVT_p.CN), has fallen 51% for the year as of early June compared with a year ago, the carrier said, in a look into the dire financial toll that the coronavirus has taken on the company.
+SAO PAULO (Reuters) - Passenger revenue at Latin America’s No. 2 airline, Avianca Holdings AVT_p.CN, has fallen 51% for the year as of early June compared with a year ago, the carrier said, in a look into the dire financial toll that the coronavirus has taken on the company.

 Colombia-based Avianca was the first airline in the region to file for bankruptcy protection, after the coronavirus added financial strain to the already weak carrier.